vadimkholodilo/git-switch-branch/README.md

 - Smart search: pass part of a branch name to either:
   - Switch directly if there's exactly one match
   - Get a filtered list if multiple branches match
-- Works on macOS, Linux and Windows (prebuilt, self-contained binaries are available in Releases).
+- Works on macOS, Linux and Windows (native, prebuilt, self-contained binaries are available in Releases).

 ## Quick examples